kaifishr/PyDualNumber/README.md

 # PyDualNumber

+This project provides a basic implementation of dual numbers in Python with an example application of dual numbers for automatic differentiation.
+Possibly interesting for educational purposes.

 **Work in progress.**

-This project provides a basic implementation of dual numbers in Python.
-Possibly interesting for educational purposes.

 ## Dual Numbers

 The [dual numbers system](https://en.wikipedia.org/wiki/Dual_number) was introduced 1873 by the English mathematician [William Clifford](https://en.wikipedia.org/wiki/William_Kingdon_Clifford).

 Dual numbers are of the form $x = a + b \epsilon$, where $a$ and $b$ are real numbers, and $\epsilon$ for which the property $\epsilon^2 = 0$ holds.

 ### Arithmetic Operations